almostearthling/when-command-docs/advanced.rst

 * ``signal``:
   The name of the signal to listen to.
 This too is *mandatory*.
 * ``defer``:
-  If set to ``true``, the signal will be caught but the related condition will be fired at the next clock tick instead of immediately.
+  If set to ``true`` (the default), the signal will be caught but the related condition will be fired at the next clock tick instead of immediately.
 * ``parameters``:
   This is a multiple line entry, and each parameter check must be specified on a single line.
 Each check has the form: ``idx[:sub], compare, value``